ofirtzabari/StudentTracker/ReadMe.md

 Instructions for use:
 1. press the "Load Course" button and choose the course file(.csv).

- -CSV columns must be like this:
+ - CSV columns must be like this:
 	Name
 	LastName
 	ZehutNumber
 	Year
  - The other columns:
 	{assignment name} - {percentage of the grade} (two columns with the same name are not allowed)
 3. press the "Load" button to load the course data.